HarrisonHemstreet/TIL-2023/til.md

-change it back and forth from paid and pending to test purchasing new stuff apicapaignts new microsites and campaigns are the tables delete from them everytim I want another campaign
+change it back and forth from paid and pending to test purchasing new stuff apicapaignts new microsites and campaigns are the tables delete from them every time I want another campaign

 in order to purchase a campaign, I need to do this:
 1. set up campaign portal frontend and backend